 While both might be perceived as audits, the CRA emphasizes that a tax review is not a formal audit, but rather, a process that promotes awareness and compliance with tax laws, while audits aim to protect the self-assessment tax return system.
 Reviews check income amounts, credits, deductions and supporting claims, and have four types, generally occurring the same time each year.

 When your return is subject to review, the CRA corrects errors via Notices of Reassessment, noting amounts owed or credited due to reassessment.
 Field audits, which are comparatively rare, are conducted in person and are subject to date restrictions.

 Time Requirements for Tax Records

 The rule for retaining tax returns and documents supporting the return is six years from the end of the tax year to which they apply.
-Your 2015 return and its supporting documents, for example, are safe to destroy at the end of 2021.
+For example, a 2015 return and its supporting documents, are safe to destroy at the end of 2021.

 There are situations that alter this rule.
 If you have filed late returns, the six-year rule applies to date of filing, not the tax year.

 “Objections and appeals and their expiry dates may go beyond the six-year guideline,” says Ben Campbell, certified financial planner with Investors Group Financial Services in Winnipeg, Manitoba.
 “Documents should be maintained until the last date of appeal expires, or the six-year period ends.
 Use the latest date as your guideline.”